evagabriela/WDI/curriculum/week-01/02-css-selector-basics/README.md

 ***

 <a name="ind-practice"></a>
-## Independent Practice: CSS Challenges (# minutes)
+##Independent Practice: CSS Challenges (45 minutes)

-> Instructor Note: This can be done independently or in groups.
+>Instructor Note: This can be done independently or in groups.

 Navigate to [codepen.io](http://codepen.io/) and complete the following tasks:
 Navigate to codepen try out the following Challenges: